 The weekly summary reports will include consolidated reports from all provinces with insider reporting requirements.
 However, you can search the database for an insider transaction detail report using certain parameters so that such report will include specific provinces, for example, only Ontario reports.
-To obtain the weekly summary of reports filed for a specific province, for certain provinces you can go to the Securities Commission web site for that province.
+To obtain the weekly summary of reports filed for a specific province, for certain provinces you can go to the web site of the securities regulatory authority for that province.